Incentive for Businesses

 - Assisting in the development of a home-grown workforce.

-If you are a local business and you're interested considering participating in Work Based Learning, the he following are tips for engaging youth.
+If you are a local business and you're interested in participating with Work- Based Learning,

 - Make it personal.
 As you talk about your work, use anecdotes from your own experience.